Portuguese conquest of Hormuz: Aftermath

-Lord Turuxá, king of Hormuz, you are now a knight, by these arms that I grant to thee and by the friendship of the king of Portugal.
-I in his name, as well as all these knights and fidalgos, shall serve you to our deaths; and so, order the heads of any whom you deem deserving cut off, and fear no one as long as you are a friend of milord the king.
+Lord Turuxá, king of Hormuz, you are now a knight, and by these arms that I give to thee and by the friendship of the king of Portugal, I in his name, as well as all these knights and fidalgos, shall serve you to our deaths; and so, order the heads of any whom you deem deserving cut off, and fear no one as long as you are a friend of milord the king.

+Senhor Turuxá, rey d'Ormuz, agora sois feito cavalleiro, e com estas armas que vos dou e com a boa amizade do rey de Portugal, eu em seu nome, com estes seus cavalleiros, e fidalgos, todos vos serviremos até morrer; e portanto mandai cortar as cabeças a quantos volos merecerem, e não ajais medo de ninguém em quanto fordes amigo com ElRey meu senhor.

-Meanwhile, a mutinous crowd had formed around the palace, fearing the king had been assassinated; Turan Shah was then led to the palace rooftop, where he triumphantly addressed the city, that now cheered for the death of Reis Ahmed.
+Meanwhile, a mutinous crowd had formed around the palace, fearing the king had been assassinated.
+Turan Shah was then led to the palace rooftop, where he triumphantly addressed the city, that now cheered for the death of Reis Ahmed.

-Fortress
+The Portuguese fortress

-Plan of the Portuguese fortress of Hormuz.
-The primitive fort laid down by Albuquerque is marked in red.
+A plan of the Portuguese fortress of Hormuz.
+The early fort laid down by Albuquerque is marked in red.